-The Price Humanities Scholars Program is a curricular pathway for diverse students in the Honors Living-Learning Community interested in pursuing graduate school and careers in the humanities professoriate.
+The Price Humanities Scholars Program is a curricular pathway for diverse students in the Honors Living-Learning Community interested in pursuing graduate school and careers in the humanities.
 Named for legendary Newark historian, the late Clement A. Price, a distinguished professor at Rutgers-Newark and funded by the Mellon Foundation.
-Utilizing a multi-layered approach including undergraduate research, publicly engaged scholarship, innovative courses, visiting scholars, mentoring, and professional development opportunities, a diverse and intergenerational group of HLLC scholars interested in humanities will gain exposure to opportunities that will cultivate their interests, and increase their likelihood of attending graduate school and entering the professoriate.
+Utilizing a multi-layered approach including undergraduate research, publicly engaged scholarship, innovative courses, visiting scholars, mentoring, and professional development opportunities, a diverse and intergenerational group of HLLC scholars interested in humanities gain exposure to opportunities that will cultivate their interests and increase their likelihood of attending graduate school and entering the professoriate.

 This specialized humanities pathway is embedded within the existing 18-credit HLLC minor.
-The Price Scholars take the first three courses in the program as part of their HLLC cohort, providing a framework to explore social inequities and themes related to engaged citizenship.
-After that, the Price Humanities Scholars take several elective courses in the humanities and a humanities research methods course before then embarking on guided research projects in the humanities, culminating in a capstone course research project.
-Throughout the pathway program, our scholars are mentored by humanists and graduate students, engaged with visiting humanities scholars, professional development around graduate school, and visits to national conferences and graduate programs.
+Price Scholars take the first three courses in the program as part of their HLLC cohort provides a framework exploring social inequities and themes related to engaged citizenship.
+Next, Price Humanities Scholars take several elective courses in the humanities before then embarking on guided research projects and internships in the humanities, culminating in a capstone course research project.
+Throughout the pathway program, our scholars are mentored by humanists and graduate students, engage with visiting humanities scholars, and visits to national conferences and graduate programs.

 What Does the Price Humanities Scholars Program Offer?

 - Support with the graduate school exploration, application process, and more.

 Meet Our Team

 Director of Special Programs

 Inaugural Dean of the HLLC

 Marta Elena Esquilin